isomerpages/moe-woodlandssec/pages/Direct School Admission (DSA).md

 ##### **Shortlisted Applicants**

-Shortlisted applicants will be notified&nbsp;**between 29 Jun 2026 and 28 Aug 2026**&nbsp;of the trial and interview dates which the applicants must attend.
+Shortlisted applicants will be notified&nbsp;**between 29 Jun 2026 and 28 Aug 2026**&nbsp;of the trial/audition and interview dates which the applicants must attend.

 Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.